BENGE is Ben Edwards, best known for his role as Chief Mathematician and collaborative partner in JOHN FOXX & THE MATHS.

 It’s quite a different beast now we are a threesome – but it’s great fun and feels like a really tight unit.
 Its hard for an electronic band to perform sequenced material live without a backing track, so we have gone for a combination of using some of the studio-recorded synth sequences and drum machine parts (including the ‘Metamatic’ stems taken from the original 8 track masters) with the live vocals, keyboards, violin and Simmons drums.
 I think it’s pretty unique and a really fun way of presenting our material.

 So what do you think of these modern analogue synths such as the Moog Voyager and Dave Smith Prophet 08 which have their heritage in classic instruments?

 I find it very exciting that there is now a booming analogue synth industry.
 There are more modular manufacturers around today than ever there were in the 1970s, which is a huge surprise.
 It’s a reaction against the dominance of plug-ins and apps.
 For me personally I still prefer the older, wonkier equipment though.
 There’s something about the sound, feel and smell of the older stuff that really appeals to me.
 Someone should design a synth plug-in that smells right.

 I’m always on the lookout for stuff naturally, but I try and remember that these things are only there to serve a purpose – to make music!
-So alongside my work as THE MATHS, I have been busy recording and releasing a series of more experimental electronic albums over the last year or so.
+So alongside my work as THE MATHS, I have been busy recording a series of more experimental electronic albums over the last year or so.
 They tend to be focussed on a particular synthesiser or system, such as the Buchla, and can be found over on my Bandcamp page: http://zackdagoba.bandcamp.com/

 The Electricity Club gives its warmest thanks to BENGE